lionheart/git-bigstore/README.md

     $ git bigstore pull

+If uploading and downloading everything isn't your cup of tea, you can also specify the paths you care about to these commands.
+For example, let's say you just want to download the Word and PDF files in your repo.
+This is what you'd do:

+    $ git bigstore pull *.pdf *.doc

+Makes sense.

 You can also view the upload and download history of any file tracked by bigstore.

     $ git bigstore log tsd20130403.pdf